rixiobarrios/react-redux/react-redux.md

 ## Framing
 > 5 min / 0:05

-We previously covered Redux at a high level, how it works and why it's useful in building applications with React where we're managing a lot of state.
+We previously covered Redux at a high level, how it works and why it's useful for building applications with React, particularly when we are managing a lot of state.

 We're going to review Redux, build out an example using more complex state, then integrate our working state management with some prebuilt React components.

 ## Review: Redux
 > 10 min / 0:15

 What are the three parts of Redux?
-How do they work?
+How does each part work?

 <details>
 	<summary>**3 Parts of Redux**</summary>